xiaozhch5/flink-learning/src/main/java/org/flink/learning/connectors/README.md

     <version>3.1.1</version>
 </dependency>
 ```
-* The example of reading data from hive is related to ReadFromHive.java
+* The example of reading data from Hive is related to ReadFromHive.java
 ## flink-connector-mysql
 You Can use addSource() function or createInput() function of the StreamExecutionEnvironment.

 Two of the examples are listed below

 ### createInput() method
-* Add the flink-jdbc maven and mysql-connector maven
+* Add the flink-jdbc maven and mysql-connector java maven
 ```
 <!-- https://mvnrepository.com/artifact/org.apache.flink/flink-jdbc -->
 <dependency>